-- Review and comment on 100% of engineering plans and specifications for new public water supply construction projects within 10 working days of receipt. - Complete a sanitary survey of 100% of public water supplies. - Complete a Capacity Assessment/Rating on 100% of the state's community public water systems. - Assure that 99% of community public water supplies utilize a waterworks operator licensed by - Follow up and resolve 100% of SDWA water quality violations within time frames required by statute.

-• Assure that affected citizens are immediately notified, i.e. radio and/or television, of potential acute drinking water contamination incidents so that consumptive use can be discontinued until the source of contamination is located and eliminated.
+- Review and comment on 100% of engineering plans and specifications for new public water supply construction projects within 10 working days of receipt. - Complete a sanitary survey and Capacity Assessment/Rating on 100% of public water systems. - Assure that 99% of community public water supplies utilize a waterworks operator licensed by MSDH. - Follow up and resolve 100% of SDWA water quality violations within time frames required by statute. - Assure that affected citizens are immediately notified, i.e. radio and/or television, of potential acute drinking water contamination incidents so that consumptive use can be discontinued until the source of contamination is located and eliminated.